-Keeping your home clean is always important, but it becomes even more so if your home is for sale and your Realtor may be be bringing over prospective buyers on any given day to give the place an initial once over.
+Keeping your home clean is always important, but it becomes even more so if your home is for sale and your Realtor may be bringing over prospective buyers on any day to give the place an initial once over.
 And a grimy home never makes a great first impression.

 Green Hardwood Floor Care

 As far as hardwood flooring goes, water is an enemy.
 If allowed to soak in, warping, staining and other damage will quickly ensue so traditional wet mopping is out.
 Damp mopping (where you use a mop that is just barely moist) on the other hand is fine.

 The best non-toxic floor hardwood cleaning solution is ¼ of a cup of mild liquid dishwashing detergent added to a bucket of warm water and applied to floor with the aforementioned damp mop.
 Some people also recommend using a vinegar solution to clean hardwood floors but that is not a wise move in the long term as the acidic content of the vinegar will eventually dull your hardwood flooring’s finish.

 Laminate flooring is durable and easy to take care of, one of its biggest attractions for many homeowners.
 To maintain its beautiful appearance, you should follow manufacturer’s directions, but avoid their cleaning products—you don’t need them.
 A simple damp mopping will suffice, again with the same mild detergent solution as recommended for a hardwood floor.
 Avoid those “mop and shine” type cleaners because they will make the floor look cloudy and leave behind a film that only attracts even more dirt and dust.